PeteLawrence/homebridge-people/README.md

 To use this plugin with one of these apps, configure your region and set the HTTP push to `http://youripaddress:51828/?sensor=[name]&state=true` for arrival, and `http://youripaddress:51828/?sensor=[name]&state=false` for departure, where `[name]` is the name of the person the device belongs to as specified in your config under `people`. *Note:* you may need to enable port forwarding on your router to accomplish this.

+You can also check if a preson at home by using `http://youripaddress:51828/?sensor=[name]`.

 By default homebridge-people listens on port 51828 for updates.
 This can be changed by setting `webhookPort` in your homebridge `config.json`.

 # Notes